cmu-phil/py-tetrad/pytetrad/R/README.md

 On a Mac, to find your Java installation path, in a Terminal window, type:
 ```
-and save.
-If you don't know where your Java JDK is, in a Terminal window type
+which java
 ```
 Then, in a text editor, add this line to the file ~/.bash_profile:
 ```
 export JAVA_HOME=[..path..to...your...java...jdk...]

-which java
 ```
+and save the file.

 #### (4) In a new Terminal window, do the following:
 ```